Simulate the decision before you live it.

 Every tool turns a gut-check into a multi-variable simulation.
 The output isn't a verdict — it's a structured view of what you're already weighing.

-Should I quit my job?
+Should I quit?

 How Crossroads tools are built.